ministryofjustice/court-case-matcher/README.md

 Service to receive details of cases, incoming from Libra, match against existing cases in court case service, match to offenders (offender-search) and update court case service.
 At the current time, the application is capable of receiving messages from

-* MQ queue - receiving XML gateway messages
-* SQS crime portal gateway queue - receiving XML messages (ExternalDocumentRequest) containing batches of cases based on court / rooms
 * SQS court case matcher queue - receiving JSON messages, each containing a single queue

-The MQ method is effectively deprecated and will be removed.
-The intention is to migrate from the current queue used, being the crime portal gateway queue, to the court-case-matcher-queue which is fed by the court-list-splitter service.

 For more informations, check our [Runbook](https://dsdmoj.atlassian.net/wiki/spaces/NDSS/pages/2548662614/Prepare+a+Case+for+Sentence+RUNBOOK)